 The subject is the Sea, materials and medium are textile.

-Growing up in the city, but by the waters edge, the sea is enormously important in my life.
-Over the last 30 years it has provided me with a starting point for my creative journey.
-Whether from personal experience or research in to all things maritime and marine.
-My aim is not to create a representation of the seas and oceans but something experienced, a deeply felt personal connection.
-It is as much a self portrait as it is a reflection on the sea.
+Growing up in the city, but by the water’s edge, the sea is enormously important in my life.
+Over the last 35 years it has provided me with a starting point for my creative journey.
+Whether from personal experience or research my aim is not to create a representation of the seas and oceans but something experienced, a deeply felt personal connection.
+It is as much a self-portrait as it is a reflection on the sea.

 Techniques and materials play an increasingly important role in the development of my ideas.
 The manipulation of traditional tapestry and textile techniques provides me with a creative language in which to explore my ideas.
 As we are all becoming more aware of issues around resources and sustainability, I am ever conscious of the need to use materials I have or can repurpose.
 This has led to discovering a wealth of recycled or repurposed materials with which to work.